evolbioinfo/goalign/README.md

 Once downloaded, you can just run the executable without any other downloads.

 ### From sources
-In order to compile GoAlign, you must first [download](https://golang.org/dl/) and [install](https://golang.org/doc/install) Go on your system.
+In order to compile Goalign, you must first [download](https://golang.org/dl/) and [install](https://golang.org/doc/install) Go on your system.

 Then you just have to type :
 ```